Federal Notary Authority

 Federal Notary Law

 There are several Federal laws authorizing Federal notary powers.
-In the military and the Coast Guard, under Title 10 U.S. Code § 1044a and military regulations, certain judge advocates, legal assistance attorneys, adjutants, civilian paralegals serving at military legal assistance offices, and military officers have Federal notary powers for military personnel, within or outside the United States.
+In the military and the Coast Guard, under Title 10 U.S. Code § 1044a and military regulations, certain judge advocates, legal assistance attorneys, adjutants, civilian paralegals serving at military legal assistance offices, and military officers have Federal notary powers for military personnel, within or outside the United States, and for civilian contractors providing defense support outside of the United States.

 Federal law does not require military notaries to use a stamp, seal or journal.
 As a good practice, some legal assistance offices choose to have documents notarized by the office’s state authorized notary, using a stamp or seal, as they are more readily accepted by outside document recipients.